Becoming Engaged: Traditional & Modern Engagement Rituals

 In South India, the engagement ceremony is a commitment between both the families of the would-be bride and groom, and includes the exchange of 'tattu', the 'engagement plate' of coconut, flowers, turmeric, beetle nuts and beetle leaves.

-In Victorian England, engagements were known to last from six months to a year depending on the prospective couples station in life and their family circumstances.
+Engagements were known to last from six months to a year depending on the prospective couples station in life and their family circumstances.
 A death in either family could, of course, drag out the proceedings for another six months to two years depending on the nearness of the deceased.
-The relationship might not be close enough to require deep mourning (two years) but would require at least a six monthe cessation of fetes and celebrations.
+The relationship might not be close enough to require deep mourning (two years) but would require at least a six month cessation of fetes and celebrations.

 Courting in those circumstances certainly required stamina The young person's behavior was hedged round with a great deal of rectitude and strict standards.
 Woe betide that hapless one who failed to uphold these rigid standards.